AlynxZhou/alynx-zsh-config/README.md

 ### `.zcustom`

 This will be load at last and you can put your own configuration here, for example, if your autosuggestion puts in another dir you can execute it here.

+## About `.profile`

+This file is dropped as well as `.pam_environment`, you are not supposed to load environment variables with your shell, because there are other programs run before your shell, for example a Desktop Environment in Wayland session which does not depend on shell scripts.

+Alynx suggests you to use systemd to load your user environment variables, just create a `.conf` file under `~/.config/environment.d/` and fill it with `KEY=VALUE`.
+This supports both Xorg and Wayland sessions.

 # License